tdutybqs/Learning-C/README.md

 11) Overload.
 12) Virtual.
 Static polimorfizm, dynamic polimorfizm
 13) Static.
 14) Thread.
-Refer by reference, chrono, sort by thread.
+Refer by reference, chrono, sort by thread, get value from function of thread, use methods of class.